AntonisGkortzis/islander/guide.md

 # Greek Islands
-This guide provides people who would like to visit a Greek island with tips regarding food, entertainment,places to visit etc.
-## Menu

 This guide provides people who would like to visit a Greek island with tips regarding food, entertainment, places to visit etc.

 <i>Work tip: Stand up.
 Stretch.
 Take a walk.
 Go to the airport.
 Get on a plane.
 Go to a <b>Greek Island</b>.
 Never return. </i>